jpreardon/good-morning-display/WORKLOG.md

 Working on the relative humidity indicator...

 Going to try [svg](https://stackoverflow.com/questions/42234855/is-it-possible-to-draw-a-partial-circle-outline-in-css-open-ring-shape) first.
-This [explaination about animated svgs](https://css-tricks.com/svg-line-animation-works/) was also helpful.
+This [explanation about animated svgs](https://css-tricks.com/svg-line-animation-works/) was also helpful.

 This worked, but it seems a bit hacky the way I've implemented it.
 When I rotate the svg, I have to reposition it.
 I'm sure there's a way to do this by setting the proper origin or something.
 But, it seems to be working OK in Firefox.
 The other bit of hackyness is in the mapRelativeHumidity function.
-I'm pretty sure there is a purely mathmatical way to do that, simply -or- a build in function.
+I'm pretty sure there is a purely mathematical way to do that, simply -or- a build in function.
 I'm going to open an issue for this one to do a bit more research.

 Having said all that, I'm not sure that I'm wild about the whole relative humidity thing.
-It's not anywhere near as intuative as the wind direction.
+It's not anywhere near as intuitive as the wind direction.
 I'll leave it for now.

 ### 2020-04-16